junxit/us-congress-bills-117/metadata.md

 - 2022-06-07 — Introduced in Senate
 - 2022-06-07 — Read twice and referred to the Committee on Health, Education, Labor, and Pensions.
+- 2022-06-14 — Committee on Health, Education, Labor, and Pensions.
+Ordered to be reported with amendments favorably.
+- 2022-06-21 — Committee on Health, Education, Labor, and Pensions.
+Reported by Senator Murray with amendments.
+Without written report.
+- 2022-06-21 — Committee on Health, Education, Labor, and Pensions.
+Reported by Senator Murray with amendments.
+Without written report.
+- 2022-06-21 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 426.